Capital One Financial (COF) Q3 2017 Results - Earnings Call Transcript

 And as you know, Rick, we don't set growth targets.
 We want our people to very much take the opportunity that the market gives them.
 And we've been saying for some time, we think it's a more kind of – maybe I'll describe it as a normal opportunity at the moment instead of the exceptional one that is there.

 Now, the thing that took us from exceptional growth to sort of normal growth was a combination of a significant increase in the competitive environment.
-And then also in reaction to that, our own pullbacks around the edges, and it was just trimming around the edges and picking the stuffs that I think had the most resilience and the best performance.
+And then also in reaction to that, our own pullbacks around the edges, and it was just trimming around the edges and picking the stuff that I think had the most resilience and the best performance.

 So, what will all that mean?
 I think that we feel very good about the value that's being created by the 2017 vintage.
 We think the growth opportunities continue on a pound per pound basis, the sort of NPV per account or any of these things to be at the high end of our experience.
 But the slowing of the growth also advances growth math toward its destination, where in 2018, there is a small tail, and then this thing is pretty much – at some point, actually, an important point, the growth math turns into a good guy, down the road, as it moves more and more toward a back book status, and enjoys the – some of the real payoff from all of this growth really comes in, if you call kind of Phase 1, the upfront and rapidly increasing losses, Phase 2, the sort of stable part where everything's settling out, and then Phase 3 is, all other things being equal, generally the steady gradual improvement of these vintages as they season.
 And I think that will be a good guy for the sustained earnings power from this surge of growth that we've had.